oslabs-beta/kalibrate/README.md

 Once connected to a Kafka cluster, you'll be greeted with an high level overview of its metadata and health.
 Head on over to the options within the manage tab to view and configure brokers, topics, partitions, messages, and consumer groups and members.
-Navigate to the monitor options to get a live and dynamically graphed view of throughput and offsets.
+Navigate to the monitor options to get a live and dynamically graphed view of your cluster throughput and offsets.

 <p align="center">
   <img src="./readme-assets/manage.gif?raw=true" width='50%'>
 </p>

-Kalibrate was developed with ease of use configurability in mind.
-The application features a light and dark mode, user account configurations, and an alert system that provides in-app notifications, with optional Slack integrations through webhooks.
+Kalibrate was developed with ease of use and configurability in mind.
+The application features a light and dark mode, user account configuration options, and an alert system that provides in-app notifications, with Slack and email integrations.

-Rest easy that security was a top priority in Kalibrate's developement.
+Security was a top priority in Kalibrate's developement.
 User account information and Kafka cluster credentials are securely stored through a combination of hashing, symmetric encryption, and careful session management.